getodk/docs/odk2-src/getting-started-2-user.rst

 .. _using-odk-2:

 The ODK-X tools are intended to address limitations of the existing tool set.
-The 2 Tool Suite consists of:
+The ODK-X Tool Suite consists of:

 - :doc:`services-intro` - an application that handles database access, file access, and data synchronization services between all of the ODK-X applications.
 It also allows you to synchronize data collected by the ODK-X tools using the 2 protocol with an ODK Aggregate instance.
 - :doc:`survey-intro` - a data collection application based upon HTML, CSS, and JavaScript.